 In 2008 Angostura released an orange bitter and it's everything one would anticipate from a company held in such high esteem in this tiny bottle market.
 This bottling has the same signature label as its aromatic counterpart so it is easily recognizable on the shelf.
 The clear bitters hold a perfectly citrus taste and compliment the best of cocktails when just a touch of acidy, bittery citrus is needed.

-- Aromatic Old-Fashioned: includes angostura bark; close substitute for Angostura; use in Black and Red, Tuxedo
+- Old Fashion Aromatic: use in Black and Red, Tuxedo

 - Orange: use in Duplex, Ginspresso Martini